 - Team's Understanding of Funding needed to advance Technology

 - Impact LAUNCH Funding would have on progressing the Technology

-- December 5th: Early review deadline to submit draft application to IAC (firstname.lastname@example.org) to receive feedback before formal submission; feedback to be provided by December 9th.
+- July 25, 2022: Deadline to submit an (optional) draft application to IPX (firstname.lastname@example.org) to receive feedback before formal submission; feedback to be provided by August 2nd.

-- January 6th, 2017: Semi-finalists notified; all applicants receive judges' feedback on their applications
+- August 22, 2022: Semi-finalists notified; all applicants receive judges' feedback on their applications.

-- January (TBD): Each PI requested to be available for a 30 minute call with an outside assessor as part of the evaluation process
+- August 22-September 2, 2022: Each PI requested to be available for a 30 minute call with an outside assessor as part of the evaluation process.

-- March 10th: Finalists notified.
-Finalists should begin preparing their final presentation, including at least one practice round in advance of the finals.
+- October 26, 2022: Finalists notified.
+Finalists should begin preparing their final presentation, including at least one practice round with IPX in advance of the finals.

-- Post-Award: Winning applications will receive awards, work with mentors and provide progress reports as needed
+- Post-Award: Winning applications will receive awards and provide progress reports as needed.